 Dry Ice Pellets

 Dry ice pellets are manufactured every weekday at our Albany, NY Facility.
 Walk-ins are welcome for this readily-available product.
 Pellets can also be purchased at our Kingston and South Glens Falls, NY locations.
-Contact Us for information on best pick-up time.
-This form of dry ice can be used in a cooler, it is ideal for packaging & shipping of perishable products.
+Contact Us for information on the best pick-up time.
+This form of dry ice can be used in a cooler, it is ideal for packaging & shipping perishable products.